NCEAS/vegbank/web/vegbranch/docs/demo/READ_ME.txt

 READ_ME.txt

-This folder contains HTML files that reference a "media" folder that is not part of cvs.
-This is where all the videos live, in the noncvs folder.
+This folder contains HTML files that reference a "media" folder.

 These demos created with Camtasia Studio.
 Nifty Program.